Skip to main content

 Our partnership

-Our actions build on Angola’s commitment to diversifying the economy in a sustainable manner, promoting good governance, and fostering human development.
+Our actions build on Angola’s commitment to diversifying the economy in a sustainable manner, promoting good governance, fostering human development and addressing one of the country’s priorities: the development of the Lobito Corridor.

 Team Europe in Angola brings together the EU, the European Investment Bank, France, Portugal, and the Netherlands.
 Together, we implement an Initiative on Diversification of Economy and Public Financial Management.